On the Control of Asynchronous Automata: Introduction

-This is the reason for introducing the notion of \emph{broadcast}.
-A broadcast is a part of a strategy where an information is guaranteed to spread in a pool of processes before any of these processes synchronize with a process outside the pool.
-When two broadcasts are similar, they can be used to perform cut-and-past: upon arrival on A, a process of the pool broadcasts to other processes of the pool that they should jump to B, and play as if the path from A to B had been already taken.
+This is the reason for introducing the notion of \emph{lock}.
+A lock is a part of a strategy where an information is guaranteed to spread in a team of processes before any of these processes synchronize with a process outside the team.
+When two locks A and B are similar, in some sense made precise in the paper, the lock B can be cut and paste on lock A. Upon arrival on A, a process of the team initiates a change of strategy, which progressively spreads across the team.
+All processes of the team should eventually play as if the play from A to B had already taken place, although it actually did not.

-The transformation of an arbitrary winning strategy to a simpler one is done by induction on the set of actions, which relies on a notion of \emph{process ordering} of the set of actions.
-This notion is useful to define the new class of broadcast game and treat examples uniformly.
-However, to our opinion, the main contribution of the paper is not the notion of process ordering and broadcast games but rather the notion of useless threads and shortcuts ad their use to simplify strategies.

 The complexity of our algorithm is really bad, so probably this work has no immediate practical applications.
-This is not surprising since the problem is non-elementary~\cite{acyclic}.
+This is not surprising since the problem is non-elementary even for the class of acyclic games~\cite{acyclic}.
 Nevertheless we think this paper sheds new light on the difficult open problem of distributed synthesis.